cyberirishman/Vibe-Voice-MacM4-2026/README.md

 - Large-model weight mirror: [aoi-ot/VibeVoice-Large](https://huggingface.co/aoi-ot/VibeVoice-Large)
 - Prior art for macOS setup: [sammcj/VibeVoice4macOS](https://github.com/sammcj/VibeVoice4macOS)

+## Where the big files live on your Hard Drive ##.
+~/vibevoice/
+├── .venv/                                  ← Python + all packages.
+├── VibeVoice/                              ← the VibeVoice source code.
+├── models/
+│   ├── aoi-ot_VibeVoice-Large/             ← ~18 GB, if you chose Large
+│   └── microsoft_VibeVoice-1.5B/           ← ~5 GB, if you chose 1.5B. \
+├── cache/huggingface/                      ← download cache
+├── tools/ffmpeg/                           ← portable ffmpeg (only if needed)
+├── outputs/.
+└── constraints.txt.

 ## Responsible use

 VibeVoice can clone voices convincingly.
 Don't generate audio of real people without their consent, and disclose AI-generated audio where listeners could reasonably mistake it for a real recording.